csc301-2023-fall/project-42-team-collab/guide/main-guide.md

 #### Microsoft Azure

 With all the Docker setup done, you can now create a new "Docker Container App" on Microsoft Azure.
 The setup for this part varies a lot, and is very hard to be covered in this guide, so I recommend you to look up a tutorial on YouTube or Google to create a new Docker Container App.

+Please refer to the guide linked in [Installation [Online Deployment]](#installation-online-deployment) if you can't find a tutorial that works.
+The timestamp for this part is at 06:07, 22:22, and 27:05.

 With a Docker Container App created, one of the main settings that you want to ensure is: